 The US regulations require that Credit Suisse provide a description of our non-US operations.
-Refer to the business overview in section 1.1 for a description of Credit Suisse's global operations and regional structure.
-Further information on our business is included in the "Our businesses" and "Organizational and regional structure" sections of the Group Annual Report 2011.
+Refer to the business overview in chapter 1.1 for a description of Credit Suisse's global operations and regional structure.
+Further information on our business is included in the 'Our businesses' and 'Organizational and regional structure' sections under the 'Information on the Company' part of the Group Annual Report 2012.